-In recent years, deep learning methods, such as deep convolutional neural networks (DCNNs), have been successfully applied in many fields of industrial product inspection \citep{mery2015computer, yang2020using, lee2021review}.
-Deep learning algorithms assume that the image processing task can be solved by a function with a large number of parameters (the exact number depends on the application and can exceed millions for computer vision tasks).
+In recent years, deep learning methods, such as Deep Convolutional Neural Networks (DCNNs), have been successfully applied in many areas of industrial product inspection \cite{mery2015computer, yang2020using, lee2021review}.
+Deep learning algorithms assume that the image processing task can be solved by a function with a large number of parameters.
 The values of these parameters are found by optimizing the result of the function for a large set of projections (referred to as training data).
-Compared to conventional algorithms for image processing, DCNNs provide higher accuracy at the cost of interpretability.
-The high predictive power of DCNNs stems from the ability to generalize image patterns in a training dataset.
-Such datasets, with a few exceptions \citep{mery2015gdxray}, are not available for X-ray defect detection.
-To circumvent this barrier, experts from different fields have tried simulating X-ray data using computational methods \citep{bellon2007artist, gong2018rapid}.
-Depending on the desired level of similarity to real data, the methods vary from ray tracing to a Monte-Carlo simulation of every individual X-ray photon.
+Compared to conventional image processing algorithms, DCNNs provide higher accuracy at the expense of interpretability.
+The high predictive power of DCNNs stems from their ability to generalize image patterns present in the training dataset.
+Such datasets, with a few exceptions \cite{mery2015gdxray}, are not available for X-ray defect detection.
+To overcome this barrier, experts from various fields have tried to simulate X-ray data using computational methods \cite{bellon2007artist, gong2018rapid}.
+Depending on the desired degree of similarity to real data, the methods range from ray-tracing to Monte-Carlo simulation of each individual X-ray photon.